Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-conv-corr.rst

 The Convolution/Correlation library element supports AIE, AIE-ML and AIE-MLv2 devices for all features, with the following differences:

 - The available round modes and the enumerated values of round modes are the same for AIE-ML and AIE-MLv2 devices, but differ from those for AIE devices.
-See :ref:`COMPILING_AND_SIMULATING`.
+See :ref:`DSP_COMPILING_AND_SIMULATING`.

 Supported Input Data Types
 ==========================